fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

    **Where: `x.y.z` will be the next release**.
 1. Change the dates in configure.ac and fill in the release dates.
 2. Set `ISRELEASED` to `"yes"`.
-3. Change `utils/fvwm-version-str.sh` and include the approrpiate version string.
+3. Change `utils/fvwm-version-str.sh` and include the appropriate version string.
 4. Commit the results.
 5. Run: `./autogen.sh && make clean` to get the tree into a clean